The 'General Hospital' actor was 37 - ExBulletin

 The 'General Hospital' actor was 37

-Johnny Wactor, an actor best known for his role as Brando Corbin on “General Hospital,” was shot and killed during an alleged catalytic converter theft attempt in downtown Los Angeles Saturday morning.
-He was 37 years old.

-Wactor's agent, David Shaul, confirmed the actor's death to Variety on Sunday.
+Wactor's agent, David Shaul, confirmed his death to PEOPLE and remembered his late client as “a spectacular human being.”

 |